MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/ad-customizer-feeds.md

 You can have 100 feeds per account (this maximum number includes all feed types) and the maximum number of feed items (rows) per account is 5 million.

 > [!NOTE]
-> Feeds and feed items can only be managed using the Bulk service.
+> Feeds and feed items can only be created, retreived, updated, and deleted using the Bulk service.
 You can manage ads and audiences e.g., remarketing lists using either the Bulk or Campaign Management service.

 ## <a name="upload-adcustomizerfeed"></a>Upload ad customizer feeds